chaseruskin/orbit/README.md

 <br>

-Adding a simple TOML file `Orbit.toml` to a directory signifies an IP to `orbit`:
+Adding a simple TOML file `Orbit.toml` to a directory denotes that directory as an IP to `orbit`:

 ``` toml
 [ip]